Museo Nacional de las Intervenciones: The monastery

 Rooms downstairs such as the kitchen, the refectory, the foyer to the sacristy, the pilgrim’s entrance as well as the garden areas outside have been restored to their original appearance.
 The kitchen was recreated in 2002, and the refectory, bath area and the foyer were restored in 2005.
 In addition, a number of other artifacts and spaces have been preserved, such as the excavations of the monastery foundations and its pre-Hispanic predecessors, but they are not available to the public.
 Most of the preserved downstairs rooms are related to the feeding and other necessities of the monks, such as the kitchen, the dining room and the bath area and generally were not open to the public.
 The lower cloister, the foyer to the sacristy and the portals were public spaces.
 There is also fountain inside the main patio that provided water for the monks and the surrounding community.
 The main garden contained and orchard which grew fruit and other foods for consumption by the monastery’s inhabitants.
 The "patio menor" on the side of the complex is where monks could converse with those visiting the facility.

 The downstairs also contains a collection of paintings and sculptures from the 17th to the 19th centuries.
-The Churubusco Collection Room is primarily devoted to colonial-era paintings by Juan Correa, Cristobal de Villalpando, Nicolás Rodríguez Juárez and others.
+The Churubusco Collection Room is primarily devoted to colonial-era paintings by Juan Correa, Cristóbal de Villalpando, Nicolás Rodríguez Juárez and others.
 The collection also includes some sculptures and woodwork, usually representing angels, saints and the Virgin Mary.
 In the main stairwell, there are a number of large oil paintings.
 Two of the pieces has scenes from the life of Saint Francis of Assisi, called "El transito de San Francisco" (The Death of Saint Francis of Assisi) and "San Francisco como el Profeta Elías" (Saint Francis of Assisi as the Prophet Elijah).
 There is one other painting here called "La Elevación de San Juan Nepomuceno" (The Elevation of Saint John Nepomuk).

 The upper floor and cloister was where the monks slept, studied and prayed and was not open to the public.
 These areas have not been restored to their original appearance but instead have been converted to a military museum, reflecting the site’s later history.